 In-house district approved facilitators, who are conducting training beyond their contracted day , will be paid \$25.00 per hour for actual instruction time plus 1/2 of the number of instructional hours added for planning/follow-up.
 For example, for a 20-hour workshop, the consultant would receive 30 hours of pay.
 This would include 20 for the actual teaching time and 1/2 of 20, or 10, for the planning/follow-up.
-Exceptions to this rule may include grant specifications or mentoring and coaching activities and must be approved-by the district inservice office. at a regularly scheduled Professional Development Council meeting prior to contract agreement.
+Exceptions to this rule may include grant specifications or mentoring and coaching activities and must be approvedby the district inservice office. .